France: Police operations underway after teacher's beheading | DW | 19.10.2020

 "There have already been arrests since Sunday.
 Since this morning, police operations have taken place and more will take place, concerning dozens of individuals," he said.

-A police source cited by the Reuters news agency on Sunday said that France was preparing to expel 231 foreigners on a government watch-list for suspected extremist religious beliefs.
+A police source cited by the Reuters news agency on Sunday said France was preparing to expel 231 foreigners on a government watchlist for suspected extremist religious beliefs.
 However, it was not clear whether that development was linked to Monday's operations.

 Read more: France outlines plan to stem Islamic 'separatism'